Whitewood v. Wolf

 The plaintiffs, Isabelle Barker and Cara Palladino, married in Massachusetts in 2005 after being together as a couple since 1998.
 Shortly after marrying, they relocated to Pennsylvania.
 Both women now work at Bryn Mawr College and are raising their four-year-old son in the Philadelphia area.

 On January 14, 2014, the plaintiffs filed a motion for summary judgment in the case.
-Further movement is expected in the Spring of 2014.

 Pennsylvania Health Dept. v.
 Hanes